The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/intermediate-guide.md

 Reaper received a major change in Dawntrail, that being that Harvest Moon and Harpe now generate 10 Soul.
 Reaper also received a new action in their rotation that generates no Soul -- Perfectio.
 Because of this the risk of not having enough gauge intensifies, meaning that with enough wasted downtime the burst window at even 8 minutes could be in jeopardy.
 One of the challenges will be for RPR to utilize their ranged tools to maintain uptime for not only more damage but also to ensure that their rotation later down the line doesn't suffer.

 * **Harvest Moon** is your first line of uptime defense.
 You only get one in any encounter where the boss doesn't leave the arena for 5s or more and using it to maintain uptime is crucial.
 It is an instant cast and is 800p, meaning that using it at any point in the fight will always be a gain;
-* Perfectio is your second line of uptime defense and arguable the most complicated piece.
+* **Perfectio** is your second line of uptime defense and arguable the most complicated piece.
 In standard burst sequences, Perfectio can be brought outside of the burst for potential uptime gains within 30s of the final Communio.
 By using Perfectio instead of Harpe, you more-or-less secure a combo action which will net you anywhere from 132-330p;
-* Enhanced Harpe is another great option just because its instant cast and will allow for more mobility.
+* **Enhanced Harpe** is another great option just because its instant cast and will allow for more mobility.
 You get this from simply using Hell's Ingress or Hell's Regress which are both great tools for maintaining uptime;
-* Hard-cast Harpe - Sometimes the teleport skills go to far, or the downtime is extended and we will have to utilize hardcast Harpe.
+* **Hardcast Harpe** is the final option.
+Sometimes the teleport skills go too far, or the downtime is extended and we will have to utilize a hardcasted Harpe.
 This isn't too terribly difficult with its short cast time.

 #### Perfectio Ranged Flex

 Perfectio's availability can be stretched out to nearly a minute after Plentiful Harvests or almost 90s after Arcane Circle has been used.
-This does require some planning to utilize but we do have the ability to utilizing windows such as the one in the spreadsheet below to not sacrifice too much damage in our burst window and also allowing us uptime pretty far into the future.
+This does require some planning to utilize, but we do have the ability to utilizing windows such as the one in the spreadsheet below to not sacrifice too much damage in our burst window and also allowing us uptime pretty far into the future.
 This may be a non-standard optimization or it could be a niche tool for certain encounters, but I believe understanding how good Perfectio as a ranged tool is will be a differential when it comes to skill expression.
 You can view an example of this theory here.

 <https://docs.google.com/spreadsheets/d/16zo0BorEt3UMv2hXjTFNcyKQjooRW1jwXp7eGAc7BiY/edit?usp=sharing>